Skip to main content

 Building columns and tables

-Many JavaScript application may only need to be able to load and iterate of the data in existing Apache Arrow files creating outside of JavaScript.
+Many JavaScript applications only need to load and iterate over data in existing Arrow files.

 const utf8Builder = makeBuilder({